TheKingHippopotamus/hippo-sentiment/README.md

 A production-ready microservice for scraping AI-generated stock summaries .
 Built with Flask, Selenium, and modern web technologies.

 # TRY IT OUT (;
 ===================================================
 # https://hippo-sentiment-975377229992.us-south1.run.app/
 ===================================================
 ## Overview

 This microservice provides a RESTful API and web interface for automatically scraping AI-generated stock summaries from MarketBeat.
-It uses Selenium WebDriver to access MarketBeat, locate AI summary blocks, and provides the content for download.
-The service follows a privacy-first approach - it stores only audit logs (metadata) and never stores the actual content.
+It uses Selenium WebDriver to access MarketBeat, locate AI summary b[...]

 ### Screenshots